KoSKuma/ffxiv-google-apps-script/DEVELOPMENT.md

 - Use `Test.gs` file for dedicated test functions

 ### Test Functions
-- Test functions are in `Test.gs` file (safe to keep, won't be removed)
+- Test functions are in `Test.gs` file (kept in production for debugging)
 - All test functions have `test` prefix
 - Test edge cases and error conditions
 - Use `onTestOpen()` to create test menu for easy access